meteor/meteor/content/ui-ux.md

 </template>
 ```

-## Visually testing pure components
+## Visually testing resuable components

-A useful property of pure components is that you can render them anywhere because they don't rely on complicated environments.
+A useful property of resuable components is that you can render them anywhere because they don't rely on complicated environments.
 One very useful thing that this enables is a component _styleguide_ or harness.

 A styleguide consists of two parts: